kazimmt/kazimmt.github.io/Download/External-Downloader.md

 ===

 #### Features
-- video downloads up to 4k60fps(haven't tested 8k) in 3 different formats - MPEG-4, WebM and 3GP(formats change depending on the quality)
+- Video downloads up to 4k60fps(haven't tested 8k) in 3 different formats - MPEG-4, WebM and 3GP(formats change depending on the quality)
-- audio downloads up to 128kbps in M4A and up to 160kbps in WebM
+- Audio downloads up to 128kbps in M4A and up to 160kbps in WebM
-- background playback and PIP
+- Background playback and PIP
-- swipe controls for volume and brightness
+- Swipe controls for volume and brightness

-+++ NewPipe x SponsorBlock
++++ NewPipe SB

 #### Package name
 ```